sudheera96/NoteTracker/README.md

 ## Risks:
 In this Note Tracker android application we are not using any outside API as of now.

+## FireBase:
+We are using Firebase as database for our android App.Firebase is a real time database and open source.We are using Firebase to store our TodoList items.

 ## Note Tracker Activities

 ### Activity 1